spigell/pulumi-hcloud-kube-hetzner/docs/network.md

 PHKH supports several types of network modes (communication between nodes in cluster):
 - using only public IP (network.enabled: false);
 - using private hetnzer network (network.enabled: true);
-- using wireguard built on top of public ips (wireguard.enabled: true and network.enabled: false);
-- using wireguard based on private ips (wireguard.enabled: true and network.enabled: true);

 Switching between modes on the fly is supported except switching from scenarios where `network.enabled: false -> network.enabled: true`.
 Since NetworkManager is configured on the stage of cluster creation, it is not possible to reconfigure it on the fly right now.
 Changing `network.enabled: false -> network.enabled: true` will lead to an unstable and unreachable cluster.